rkanter/ALFExploder/README.md

 ./run.sh -applogdir <arg> -outputdir <arg>
 ````

-The appplogdir and outputdir can be on any FileSystem that implements the Hadoop FileSystem class, as long as the necessary
+The appplogdir and outputdir can be on any FileSystem that implements the Hadoop FileSystem class, as long as the necessary jars, and possibly
-configuration is available on the classpath.
+configuration, are available on the classpath.

-Sample Output
+Example Output
 =============
+**Example 1:** An Aggregated Application Log directory, from the local disk:
 ````
 $ ./run.sh -applogdir ~/Downloads/application_1473425415287_0008 -outputdir /tmp/agg
 /Users/rkanter/Downloads/application_1473425415287_0008/rkanter-z-1.gce.cloudera.com_8041